lhartigan15/LLO8180/index.md

 * [Week 14 Formulas](./Week 14 formulas.pptx)

 ### Assignments
 Each assignment (problem set) is worth 100 points.
-The problem sets should be uploaded to the async before live session on their given due date.
+These should be uploaded to the async before live session on their given due date.
 All assignment submissions should include two files:
 1. Your .Rmd code file
 2. Your "knit" assignment file.
 The knit file can be an html, word, or pdf document (please choose one and do not submit it in multiple formats).

-There may be a penalty for submissions not meeting these requirements.
-Additionally, please be sure to review all instructions on the assignment pdf.
+Note that you must upload BOTH files BEFORE you hit "submit" in the LMS; if you try to submit them one at a time, it will only allow you to upload one.
+I will not accept submissions via email (unless there are extenuating circumstances).
+Also, you are responsible for reviewing the files before uploading (check formatting, typos, output, etc.).
+Additionally, please be sure to review all instructions on the assignment pdf. **There will be a penalty for submissions not meeting these requirements.**

 | Files      | Due Date          |
 |:-------------|:------------------|